Brindusa22/get-a-pet/README.md

 ### Fixed issues

 * One issue that I have only noticed on a wider screen 21:9, was that the image on the contact-us page was not maintaining its aspect ratio.
-It was stretching, from heading to the footer, ocupying the white margings that I had set.
+It was stretching, from the heading to the footer, ocupying the white margings that I had set.
 This problem was solved after changing the display propetry of the div containing the image and the form, from inline to flex.
-That still displayed the image and the form next to each other, but adding some flex properties and a max-width, I managed to make the image and the form grow and shrink symmetrically and proportional on each screen width, including the wide screen, mainteining their aspect-ratio.
+That still displayed the image and the form next to each other and adding some flex properties and a max-width, I managed to make the image and the form grow and shrink symmetrically and proportional on each screen width, including the wide screen, mainteining their aspect-ratio.

 * When I added the hover-over effect to the grid gallery items (which contain each 2 divs: the image and the description box), namely the orange border, I have noticed that the images would zoom out a bit, overlap the border and have a double border.
 After checking with *DevTools* activating and deactivating various properties, I have realized that the problem was caused by the property *border: 5px solid #ff852e* that I set for the grid item when hovered over.
 The images were supposed to have no border and the grid item was already having a border.
 I only wanted to add the change of color effect for the item border, when hovered over and this property was somehow adding an extra border to the image only.
 So I have replaced that property with *border-color: #ff852e* and it worked.